m-gopinath03/Real-Time-Epilepsy-Detection-System/README.md

 ### Model Evaluation

-After training, the final model is evaluated using various metrics, including the Receiver Operating Characteristic (ROC) curve, Area Under the Curve (AUC), and confusion matrix.
+After training, the final model is evaluated using metrics like the ROC curve, AUC, and confusion matrix.
+The ROC curve shows the trade-off between sensitivity and specificity, while AUC quantifies overall performance.
+The confusion matrix summarizes model predictions compared to ground truth labels, providing insights into classification accuracy and error types.
+These metrics help assess model effectiveness and guide further improvements.

-- **ROC Curve**: The ROC curve is a graphical representation of the true positive rate (sensitivity) against the false positive rate (1-specificity) at various threshold settings.
-It helps visualize the trade-off between sensitivity and specificity and is useful for assessing the model's classification performance across different thresholds.

-- **AUC (Area Under the Curve)**: The AUC quantifies the overall performance of the model by measuring the area under the ROC curve.
-A higher AUC value indicates better discriminative ability of the model in distinguishing between positive and negative classes.

-- **Confusion Matrix**: The confusion matrix provides a tabular summary of the model's predictions compared to the ground truth labels.
-It includes metrics such as true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN), which are useful for assessing the model's classification accuracy and error types.

-The evaluation metrics help in gauging the effectiveness of the developed model and provide valuable insights for further improvements and optimizations.

 ## Model Deployment